The district records custodian will manage student records in the following manner:

-- Directory information may be released publicly without consent upon the condition that the parent or adult student be notified annually of the school’s intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
+- Directory information may be released publicly without consent upon the condition that the parent/guardian or adult student be notified annually of the school’s intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
 Such information will not be released for commercial reasons.
-Directory information is defined as the student’s name, photograph, address, telephone number, date of birth, grade, school, parent/guardian name, parent email, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, diplomas and awards received and the most recent previous school attended.
-The actual residential addresses of participants in the state Address Confidentiality Program will not be available for release as directory information.
+Directory information is defined as the student’s name, photograph, address, telephone number, date of birth, grade, school, parent/guardian name, parent/guardian email, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, diplomas and awards received and the most recent previous school attended.
+The actual residential address of participants in the state Address Confidentiality Program will not be available for release as directory information.
 Social Security numbers, student identification numbers (with authentication factors such as a secret password or personal identification number) or other personally identifiable information is not considered directory information.

 - Information may be released to authorized representatives of the comptroller general of the United States, the commissioner of education, and/or an administrative head of an education agency or state education authorities in connection with the audit and evaluation of federally supported education programs or in connection with the enforcement of the federal legal requirements for such programs.

 - Information may be released to state and local officials to whom such information is specifically required to be reported or disclosed pursuant to Washington state statute (examples: reporting child abuse or referrals to juvenile court for truancy).